Startup-Nights/website/content/pages/pioneers-and-pancakes.md

       - title: '11:15 am - 12:30 pm'
         list_items:
           - >-
-            Welcome and Insights from Main Sponsors (Wenger Vieli & UBS): The Vital Role of Startups and Investors in the Evolving Ecosystem
+            Welcome and Insights from Main Sponsors WENGER VIELI & UBS by Christian Wenger (W&V) & Lukas Reinhardt (UBS): The Vital Role of Startups and Investors in the Evolving Ecosystem
           - >-
             Understanding the Swiss Venture Capital Ecosystem: Facts & figures